The Match Program provides low interest rates to encourage and attract financially strong companies to North Dakota.

 BND will determine the maximum loan amount based upon funding availability and loan demand at the time of the loan application.

-Fees: The lead financial institution may charge a service fee to be added to the net interest rate to BND and may charge an origination fee up to 1% of the total loan amount.
+Fees: The lead financial institution may charge a service fee to be added to the net interest rate to BND and may charge an origination fee up to 1.0% of the total loan amount.
 BND will share in a portion of the origination fee.

 BND requires first lien position on real estate, equipment and other security as may be appropriate.
 A corporate guarantee may be necessary if the borrower is a subsidiary and cannot meet the financial strength requirements on a stand-alone basis.